Wednesday, July 3, 2024

 Relax and watch as we light up the sky honoring our country and celebrating our freedom.
-This night is complete with live music, food vendors and more!
+This event is complete with live music and food vendors.
 Bring your blanket and chairs for a fun-filled night celebrating our country!
 Admission and standard parking are free.
 Registration and fee required for premium parking.

 A Message from Hawthorn Woods Police Department: Celebrate Safely

 In an effort to maintain the safety of the residents and visitors to the Village of Hawthorn Woods effective immediately the Hawthorn Woods Police Department has instituted a zero tolerance policy towards illegal fireworks.